miurahr/py7zr/docs/archive_format.rst

 ========

 7-zip archive is one of popular files compression and archive formats.
-There has been no well-defined file format specification document in 20 years from its birth, so it is not considered application defined format.
+There has been no well-defined file format because there is no precise specification document in 20 years from its birth, so it has been considered as an application proprietary format.

-There are some independent implementation of utility to handle 7-zip archives, it is necessary to prepare a precise format specification documentation to keep compatibility and interoperability.
+There are some independent implementation of utility to handle 7-zip archives, precise documentation of specification is mandatory to keep compatibility and interoperability among implementations.

-This specification defines an archive file format of 7-zip archive.
+This specification defines an archive file format of .7z archive.
-This specification is derived from 7zFormat.txt bundled with p7zip utility which is portable 7-zip implementation.

-A purpose of this document is to provide a concrete documentation to realize compatibility between implementations.
+A purpose of this document is to provide a concrete documentation to archive an interoperability among implementations.

 Copyright Notice